-The Centre for Church Growth Research in partnership with the University of London’s Institute of Historical Research is organising an academic colloquium on church growth and decline in contemporary London.
-The one day colloquium will be held at the Institute’s rooms in Senate House, off Russell Square, London, on Friday 2 May 2014.
+The Centre for Church Growth Research in partnership with the University of London’s Institute of Historical Research organised an academic colloquium on church growth and decline in contemporary London.
+The one day colloquium was held at the Institute’s rooms in Senate House, off Russell Square, London, on Friday 2 May 2014.

 London has seen both dramatic church growth and significant secularisation in recent decades, developments intricately bound up with the wider development of London as a global city.
 This interdisciplinary conference offered an opportunity to study growth and decline across the city, as case studies of particular districts and churches and from a wider perspective – through the eyes of the renowned scholars David Martin and John Wolffe.

 The papers from the conference have subsequently been published as an edited volume: The Desecularisation of the City: London’s Churches, 1980 to the Present (Routledge 2018).